CampingGroundsGM/Camping-Grounds-Gaming-Ministry/README.md

 # Camping-Grounds-Gaming-Ministry
-A Gaming Studio Ministry that works on triple AAA games for Jesus.
+A Gaming Studio Ministry located in Chicago Illinois.

-It's all about Jesus.

-God Bless Your heart.

-John 3:16
+Making bonfire games for Jesus.